ogame-tbot/TBot/README.md

 ## Building

 I write and build TBot with Visual Studio 2019 Community Edition, thus .NET 5 SDK is enough for command line compilation.

-Releases are automated by GitHub Actions, take a look at the [workflows](https://github.com/ogame-tbot/TBot/tree/master/.github/workflows) if you are interested on the details.
+Releases are automated by GitHub Actions, take a look at the [workflows](https://github.com/ogame-tbot/TBot/tree/master/.github/workflows) if you are interested on the build process.

 ## Portability